nftchance/plug-router/README.md

 # 🔌 Plug Router

-Plug Router is a self-contained toolkit to create, stream, and simulate intent based Ethereum transactions on the Plug network.
+Plug Router is a self-contained toolkit to create, stream, simulate and solve intent based Ethereum transactions on the Plug network.

 All of this has been made available through a simple SDK that is easy to use and consume so that you do not need to run or build any of the underlying.

 ## Usage

+### Router (SDK)

 Getting started with router consumption is as simple as installing the package and instantiating the SDK with your API key.